Sakyce/TeacherAPI/TeacherAPI/README.md

 > [!WARNING]
 > We don't provide support for poor compatibility with proprietary/closed-source/poorly coded mods like Sugaku Modpack.
-> We also don't provide support for outdated mods.
+> We also don't provide support for outdated mods or mods marked as imcompatible.

 If you have a Github Account, report the issue as usual.
 Although, we require you to do these steps first: